joelyoshiya/Justworks_Takehome/README.md

 - `testdata` - a folder containing the test data (used in `main_test.go`)
   - `testdata/input.csv` - the input csv file
   - `testdata/output.csv` - the output csv file
+- Dockerfile - the dockerfile used to build the docker image

 I also plan to leave a link to the github repo in the notes section of the submission form.